Get in Touch

 Course Outline

-• Understanding the role of XG5000 in programming, commissioning, and maintenance.
+• The role of XG5000 in programming, commissioning, and maintenance tasks.

-• Exploring the XGT and XGB PLC families and their typical applications.
+• An overview of the XGT and XGB PLC families along with their typical applications.

-• Navigating the XG5000 interface, project structure, and primary tools.
+• Navigating the XG5000 interface, project tree structure, and primary tools.

-• Initiating new projects and selecting the appropriate CPU.
+• Initiating a new project and selecting the appropriate CPU model.

-• Utilizing comments, symbols, and naming conventions to ensure maintainability.
+• Utilizing comments, symbols, and naming conventions to enhance maintainability.

 Hardware Configuration and Addressing

-• Configuring CPU and I/O modules within the project.
+• Configuring the CPU and I/O modules within the project.

-• Verifying configuration consistency prior to online connection.
+• Verifying configuration consistency prior to going online.

 Communication Setup and Online Connection